remodlai/mcp2py/README.md

 **It Just Works™ - But You Can Customize Everything**

-mcp2py is designed for **researchers, data analysts, and {python} beginners** who want to try MCP servers without complexity.
+mcp2py is designed for **researchers, data analysts, and {python}
+beginners** who want to try MCP servers without complexity.
 At the same time, it provides **full control** for developers building production applications.

 **Zero configuration by default:** - OAuth login?
 Browser opens automatically - Need user input?
 Terminal prompts appear - Server needs an LLM?
 We handle it - Everything "just works" out of the box

 **No ceiling for advanced users:** - Override any default behavior - Customize auth flows - Build production apps - Full control when you need it

 **Your {python} REPL/code becomes an MCP client.** The server is a separate process (Node.js, {python}, whatever) that mcp2py communicates with via JSON-RPC.
 Your {python} code can: - Call tools (server functions) as if they're local {python} functions - Access resources (server data) as {python} attributes - Handle server requests (sampling, elicitation) automatically or via custom callbacks - Work seamlessly with any AI SDK (Anthropic, OpenAI, DSPy, etc.)

 ## Getting Started

 ### For Beginners & Researchers: It Just Works

-::: {.cell execution_count="4"}
+::: cell
 ``` {.python .cell-code}
 from mcp2py import load